 - Mutual and personal accountability

-- Satisfaction from mutual working
+- Satisfaction from working together

-- Common business goals
+- Standard business goals

 - Clear roles and contributions

 The ability to give outstanding customer service is a differentiator for any business.
-Each customer should be left with a positive impression of your company and feel that they are respected and valued.
+Each client should be left with a positive impression of your company and feel that they are respected and valued.
 Customer service practices should always show good business ethics that prove that you are a company that can be trusted.

 - Examining Candidates’ Values: The people you hire can positively or negatively affect your workplace ethics, so you should hire employees who place a premium on an ethical work environment.
 Someone who strives to move up in a company at any cost could be viewed as an ambitious go-getter, however, if a worker starts cutting corners or fudging results, he or she could begin to undermine your ethical environment.